Wurlitzer Magic Keeps Tradition Alive

 Hear the Mighty Wurlitzer played before most films throughout the year.
 Call our Box Office for more information.

 The volunteer organists who perform before each film showing are Fred Beeks, Nick Nicolai, Harvey Rossiter, Glen DesJardins and Katie Moyer.
 Thanks to all of them for keeping the theatre organ tradition alive at the Lincoln!

-Glen DesJardins at the Wurlitzer in 2015
+Glen DesJardins at the Wurlitzer

 We are always in need of more players.
 If you are interested in performing at the console, give us a call and you too can play the pipes, bells and whistles!

 See and hear our Mighty Wurlitzer played by former volunteer Trevor Slocum here:

 and J.T.
 Walsh of the Bruce Hornsby Band here: